Last Laugh (M*A*S*H): Plot

 In his office in Seoul, General Fox accuses Hunnicutt of holding a loud and boisterous party in a hotel room next to one he was occupying with his secretary.
 He also claims that after the party, Hunnicutt grilled steaks on his hotel room balcony, and the smoke filled General Fox's room.
 Because of the smoke, Fox and his secretary, both naked, were forced to flee their room, interrupting the General's "official dictation".
 Potter claims that Hunnicutt was working the night of the alleged incident, and offers the duty logs of that night in support of his claim.
 Fox claims that the duty logs could have been forged, and presents a copy of the hotel register with what he alleges is Hunnicutt's signature.
 B.J. argues that the signature is not in his handwriting, and suggests that the register, too, could have been forged.
 Fox then pulls out a hat, telling B.J. that he must have left it behind in his hurry to leave the hotel.
 B.J. says the hat is not his and, at General Fox's insistence, puts it on.
 It is several sizes too large.

-Exonerated, B.J. leaves for the 4077th with Potter and Hawkeye.
-In celebration of their victory "against the brass", all three (including Hawkeye, who is driving) drink wildly and curse Bardonaro.
-Hawkeye mentions that he'd like to get back at Bardonaro, and B.J. says he'll have a chance soon enough—he had swiped Bardonaro's travel orders just before he left the Swamp.
-The three return to the camp completely drunk, and they go their separate ways.
-Colonel Potter finds Klinger and tells him he brought a discharge for the camel, and Hawkeye and B.J. return to the Swamp to find Bardonaro sitting, waiting for them.

-Bardonaro begs B.J. for his travel orders, and B.J. finally relents after making Bardonaro promise to stop the childish practical jokes.
+Upon returning to the Swamp, Bardonaro begs B.J. for his travel orders, which B.J. swiped.
+B.J. finally relents after making Bardonaro promise to stop the childish practical jokes.
 Bardonaro agrees, and as he heads out the door he remembers that he has no way to get to Kimpo Air Base.
 B.J. suggests that they use the Jeep he and Hawkeye just returned in, telling him that it's "all gassed up".
 Bardonaro thanks him and rushes out of the Swamp.
 Soon after he leaves, Radar comes in with an envelope for B.J.
 B.J. opens it and finds it's a bill for $580.00 from the hotel in Seoul for damages.
-He laughs and explains to Hawkeye that Bardonaro will be walking back in half an hour.
-Hawkeye is confused by this, so B.J. informs him that "the only thing gassed up in that Jeep was us!"
-A subplot is Margaret Houlihan nearly going crazy about getting in touch with her husband Donald Penobscot.
+He laughs and explains to Hawkeye that Bardonaro will be walking back in half an hour, as the Jeep's tank was nearly empty.